AlexSath/FLAME-CARE/docs/source/install/windows.rst

      conda env create -f environment_windows.yml

-1. Installing CUDA 12.9
+5. Installing CUDA 12.9
 ^^^^^^^^^^^^^^^^^^^^^^^

 ⚠️ **CAUTION**: CUDA, cuDNN, and TensorRT have complex version compatibility relationships.
 The version combination used here (CUDA 12.9 + cuDNN 9.11.0 + TensorRT 10.11.0), has been tested, and is therefore recommended.
 If thinking of using other combinations, use NVIDIA documentation to ensure compatibility before use.

-   1.  `Visit CUDA Download Link <https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64&target_version=11&target_type=exe_local>`_. **NOTE**: this is a direct link for the download of the **latest** CUDA on Windows 11 x86_64.
+a.  `Visit CUDA Download Link <https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64&target_version=11&target_type=exe_local>`_. **NOTE**: this is a direct link for the download of the **latest** CUDA on Windows 11 x86_64.
 Verify that it is indeed CUDA 12.9 and the correct operating system configuration for your machine.
-   2. Double-click the installer when ready to install CUDA 12.9.
+b.
+Double-click the installer when ready to install CUDA 12.9.
-   3. Follow the instructions in the installer to get `an express installation.
+c.
+Follow the instructions in the installer to get `an express installation.
 This can take up to 10-20 minutes.

 To verify CUDA installation, re-open your shell and enter the command: